 The original Game Boy is becoming a big target for collectors (especially of boxed and sealed games) and logically, the Game Boy Color goes hand-in-hand with it.
 The Game Boy Color has a number of interesting rarities due to how long Nintendo kept the platform going — even after the release of the Game Boy Advance.

 In stark contrast to the Cheapest Games series, this Rare & Valuable series will round up the rarest and most valuable games for a given console or handheld so you’ll know what to look for whether you are buying or selling.
 Below you will see two prices beside each title.
-The first is the average daily selling price, which is typically the going rate for the game by itself.
-The second price is the highest price in the past three months which is usually the price for the new/sealed game.
+The first is the average daily selling price of the bare cartridge.
+The second price is the highest price in the past three months which is usually the price for a complete copy.
+An average price is also shared for a sealed copy if one has sold recently.
 The list is ordered by the balance of the two prices.
 Note that some of these games are not rare in the sense that there are not many available, but rare relative to demand, which makes the games expensive.

 Treasured Game Boy Color Releases